About us

 Highlights

-Mike and Victor show how machine learning can help creating force fields with near ab-initio accuracy to describe defect dynamics in perovskites.
+Mike and Victor show how machine learning helps creating force fields with ab-initio accuracy to describe defect dynamics in perovskites.

 Theory of phase separation